NorseAnvil/ps2pdf/readme.md

 # ps2pdf converter

+## Updated
+I updated this code to handle a nested file structure in folder for .ps files.
+Updated from ghostscript from 9.19 to 9.51w32.
+And some made some formating changes of the output.

 ## What is ps2pdf
 ps2pdf is a CLI based tool which is used for bulk convert from PS files to PDF files